lopesmfelipe/Event/README.md

 &nbsp;
 &nbsp;
-Use ORM, or Object-Relational Mapping, simplifies the experience of interacting with a database, bridging the gap between the object-oriented programming world and the relational database world.
+Use ORM, or Object-Relational Mapping, simplifies the experience of interacting with a relational database, bridging the gap between the object-oriented programming world and the relational database world.
 This is done through the following mechanisms:

 - Abstraction of database operations
 - Mapping between objects and tables